 Permits issued under this chapter shall bear the name and address of the permit holder who shall conduct the activity, the date issued, the dates within which the permit holder may conduct its activity and a statement that the permit does not constitute an endorsement by the Authority.

-Expiration: Every permit granted under authority of this chapter shall expire at the termination of the period specified on the permit, not to exceed sixty (60) days from date of issuance.
+Expiration: Every permit granted under authority of this chapter shall expire at the termination of the period specified on the permit.

-Required Permit: A separate permit as required for each program or activity.
+Required Permit: A separate permit is required for each program or activity.

 6.05 - IDENTIFICATION: